 - Congenital heart disease.
 Some people who develop heart failure were born with problems that affect the structure or function of their heart.

 - Diabetes.
-Having diabetes increases your risk of high blood pressure and coronary artery disease.
-Don't stop taking any medications on your own.
-Ask your doctor whether you should make changes.
+Having diabetes increases the risk of high blood pressure and coronary artery disease.

 - Sleep apnea.
-The inability to breathe properly while you sleep results in low blood-oxygen levels and an increased risk of irregular heartbeats.
+This inability to breathe properly during sleep results in low blood-oxygen levels and an increased risk of irregular heartbeats.
 Both of these problems can weaken the heart.

 - Obesity.
 People who have obesity have a higher risk of developing heart failure.